 Well, I survived my latest translation job.
 I have to give it all a read through today and send it off tomorrow.
-With the aid of a translating program I ran the science article through to literally translate it word for word and then spent the week going through it all.
+With the aid of a translating program, I ran the science article through to literally translate it word for word and then spent the week going through it all.

-The pieces of the elaborate puzzle took a while to come together as scientific reports are so long winded, repetitive and filled with jargon.
+The pieces of the elaborate puzzle took a while to come together as scientific reports are so long-winded, repetitive and filled with jargon.

 There were many moments when I just went WTF and had no idea where to start, like when I read this phrase:

-‘He highlighted the importance of microbiota acquisition from mothers prior to or during delivery that provide first stimuli for the maturation of the intestinal immune system and development and conveyed that establishment of microbiome contributes to the maintenance of intestinal homeostasis and mucosal barrier function and any aberrations in that may lead to non-optimal microbiota and predispose them to subsequent diseases.’
+‘He highlighted the importance of microbiota acquisition from mothers prior to or during delivery that provides first stimuli for the maturation of the intestinal immune system and development and conveyed that establishment of microbiome contributes to the maintenance of intestinal homeostasis and mucosal barrier function and any aberrations in that may lead to non-optimal microbiota and predispose them to subsequent diseases.’